-Groupe Grimaud is a family breeding business which has grown little by little, established itself in international markets and has never stopped innovating, all while sharing its corporate values to benefit Humans.
+Groupe Grimaud is a family breeding business which has grown little by little, established itself in international markets and has never stopped innovating, all while sharing its corporate values to benefit Mankind.

 A story of a family of breeders which is still going today.